usnistgov/ARIAC/docs/tutorials/tutorial_5.rst

     - Start the competition.
     - Iterate through the list of orders and retrieve orders with assembly tasks.

-        - See :ref:`Tutorial 4 <Tutorial 4>` for more information on retrieving orders.
+        - **Note**: See :ref:`Tutorial 4 <Tutorial 4>` for more information on retrieving orders.

     - Retrieve AGVs for the assembly tasks.
+    - For each AGV:

         - Lock the tray of the AGVs.
         - Move the AGVs to the assembly station.

 The for loop in the ``main`` function iterates through the orders, retrieves orders with assembly tasks, retrieves AGVs for the assembly tasks, locks the tray of the AGVs and moves them to the assembly station.
 The ``lock_agv_tray`` and ``move_agv_to_station`` methods are defined in the ``CompetitionInterface`` class.